vanbroup/acme-client-discovery/draft-vanbrouwershaven-acme-client-discovery.md

 # Introduction {#sec-intro}

 The Automated Certificate Management Environment (ACME) [RFC8555] has been instrumental in streamlining the process of certificate issuance and validation.
 However, a significant challenge that hinders its widespread adoption is the establishment of trust between ACME servers and clients.
-While ACME clients can automatically discover the URL of the ACME server through ACME Auto Discovery [draft-vanbrouwershaven-acme-key-discovery], identifying authorized clients remains a complex task.
+While ACME clients can automatically discover the URL of the ACME server through ACME Auto Discovery {{I-D.vanbrouwershaven-acme-auto-discovery}}, identifying authorized clients remains a complex task.

 This document proposes a solution to this problem by introducing a mechanism that allows Certification Authority (CA) customers to specify which ACME keys are authorized to request certificates on their behalf.
 This is achieved by simply providing the domain name of the service provider.